 On February 24, a massive coalition ground offensive began, and Iraq’s outdated and poorly supplied armed forces were rapidly overwhelmed.
 Kuwait was liberated in less than four days, and a majority of Iraq’s armed forces surrendered, retreated into Iraq, or were destroyed.
 On February 28, President George H.W.
 Bush declared a cease-fire, and Iraq pledged to honor future coalition and U.N. peace terms.
 One hundred and twenty-five American soldiers were killed in the Persian Gulf War, with another 21 regarded as missing in action.

 On March 20, 2003, a second war between Iraq and a U.S.-led coalition began, this time with the stated U.S. objective of removing Saddam Hussein from power and, ostensibly, finding and destroying the country’s weapons of mass destruction.
-Hussein was captured by a U.S. military unit on December 13, 2003.
-No weapons of mass destruction were found.
-Although U.S. President George W. Bush declared an end to major combat operations in Iraq on May 1, 2003, an insurgency has continued an intense guerrilla war in the nation that has resulted in thousands of coalition military, insurgent and civilian deaths.
+Hussein was captured by a U.S. military unit on December 13, 2003 and was executed three years later.
+No weapons of mass destruction were ever found.